 Year Three & Four - Psychiatry Externship ADPY 7500

-This course is a requirement for all third year medical students.
+This course is a requirement for medical students to complete in their third or fourth year of medical school.
 Its goal is to prepare medical students to recognize, diagnose, and care for patients with psychiatric disorders encountered in most medical practices.
 At the beginning of the course students will be given an outline of specific course objectives plus other orientation materials.
 Students will be assigned to work with interdisciplinary teams which will aid the student in meeting course objectives.
 Students will be assigned patients and will follow both in-hospital and outpatients.
 They will attend teaching rounds and a variety of teaching conferences.
 They will be given a series of lectures/discussions at their individual teaching sites.
 Each student will be required to write a brief paper concerning a patient-related problem.

 To prepare the medical student to recognize, diagnose, and care for patients with psychiatric disorders encountered in most medical practices.